cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/hosts/Host.rst

    Gets a \ **read-only**\  list of all VMs which have been created into the host during the entire simulation.
 This way, this method returns a historic list of created VMs, including those ones already destroyed.

    :param <T>: The generic type
-   :return: the read-only vm created list
+   :return: the read-only vm created historic list

 getVmList
 ^^^^^^^^^